WestonAnderson/multipleBB_droughts/README.md

 ## Methods
 ### Climate modes
 We will use climate mode indices calculated from HadISST during the months when the variance is greatest
-	- Niño 3.4 - NDJ ENSO index calculated from HadISST https://psl.noaa.gov/gcos_wgsp/Timeseries/Nino34/
+- Niño 3.4: NDJ ENSO index calculated from HadISST https://psl.noaa.gov/gcos_wgsp/Timeseries/Nino34/
  	- 0.5 degree C
    	- to investigate if a shifting trend needs to be removed
-	- IOD - SON IOD index from HadISST https://psl.noaa.gov/gcos_wgsp/Timeseries/DMI/
+- IOD: SON IOD index from HadISST https://psl.noaa.gov/gcos_wgsp/Timeseries/DMI/
  	- to investigate if a shifting trend needs to be removed
-	- SAM - ?
+- SAM: ?

 ### Crop yield growing seasons
 Below I outline the crop yield growing seasons for each country and crop with the corresponding GEOGLAM crop calendar listed alongside it.
 Above each set of countries is a suggested three season climate season to use across all countries with an optional fourth season in brackets